Is ESIC Applicable for Contractual Workers Under Workman's Compensation? Let's Discuss!

 jsnegi

-If your company is covered by ESIC, then you need not take workmen compensation because up to 15000/- salary all are covered with ESIC.
-The rest you can opt for a medi-claim policy, which will cover your ailment and accidental treatment cases.
+If your company is covered by ESIC, then you do not need to take workmen's compensation because all employees with a salary up to ₹15,000 are covered by ESIC.
+For the rest, you can opt for a mediclaim policy, which will cover ailments and accidental treatment cases.
 ESIC will only be applicable if your employee strength is more than 10 persons.

 varghesemathew

-As far as coverage under EC Act (earlier WC act) is concerned, there is no salary limit.
-The only condition is that the person injured shall be an employee as per the definition.
+As far as coverage under the EC Act (earlier WC Act) is concerned, there is no salary limit.
+The only condition is that the person injured must be an employee as per the definition.
 The injury should be an employment injury.

 Varghese Mathew